JS-RML/parrot_gripper/README.md

 ```
 **Note:** If the config file cannot be restored due to mismatched firmware on the ODrive board, you can configure the ODrive through the commands.
 - Start ODrive tool in terminal `odrivetool`.
-- Copy the commands in `odrive/palm_config_cmd` and execute in the terminal.
+- Copy the commands in `odrive/palm_config_cmd` and execute them in the terminal.
 - Save the configuration by runnung `odrv0.save_configuration()` before turning off the ODrive board.

 #### 5.3 Example script